Myriopteris aemula: Description

 The leaf blades range in shape from deltate to ovate.
 The blade is usually tripinnate (cut into pinnae, pinnules, and pinnulets) to tripinnate-pinnatifid (with deeply lobed pinnulets) at the base, or even quadripinnate.
 The rachis (leaf axis) is rounded on the upper side.
 It bears twisted hairs tightly pressed to it on the upper side, and scattered, spreading, straight hairs on the lower side; no scales are present.
 The pinnae are not jointed at the base, and the dark pigmentation of the rachis enters the edge of the pinnae.
 The pinnae at the base of the leaf are slightly larger than the pinnae immediately above them and the pinnae are somewhat asymmetric about the costa (pinna axis).
 The basiscopic pinnules (pointing at the leaf base) are slightly larger and more deeply dissected than the acroscopic pinnules (pointing at the leaf tip).
 The lowest pair of basiscopic pinnules closest to the stem are noticeably larger than adjacent pinnules and thin in texture.
-The upper and lower surfaces of the pinnae have a few soft hairs, 0.5–0.8 mm in length or none at all.
+The upper and lower surfaces of the pinnae have a few soft hairs, 0.5 to 0.8 mm in length or none at all.
 The costae are black on the upper side for most of their length and lack scales beneath.
 The pinnulets are narrowly elliptic to elongate-deltate, and not bead-shaped as in some other species of Myriopteris.
 They are cordate at the base and acute at the tip.
 The largest pinnulets are 3 to 6 mm long, and have sparse white hairs on upper and lower surfaces, or lack hairs entirely.

 On fertile fronds, the sori are protected by false indusia formed by the edge of the leaf curling back over the underside.
-The false indusia are slightly differentiated from the rest of the leaf tissue, and are 0.05–0.3 mm wide.
+The false indusia are slightly differentiated from the rest of the leaf tissue, and are 0.05 to 0.3 mm wide.
 The edges of the indusia are not toothed or lobed.
 Beneath them, the sori are usually not continuous around the edge of the leaf, and are often concentrated on lateral lobes of the fertile pinnulets, particularly at the ends of veins.
 Each sporangium in a sorus carries 64 tan spores.
 Individual sporophytes are sexual diploids, with a diploid chromosome number of 2n = 58.

 It can be confused with a number of closely related species in the "alabamensis clade" of Myriopteris.
 M. alabamensis and M. microphylla have slightly less divided fronds which are lanceolate and hence more narrow towards the base, while M. cucullans and M. notholaenoides also have lanceolate fronds and bear abundant golden hairs and narrow, hair-like scales on the rachis.